-Provisions represent obligations of the Company where the amount or timing of payment is uncertain and are comprised largely of costs to complete sold real estate projects and payment in lieu of taxes ("PILT") being contested by the Company.
-The Company spent \$1.0 against its cost-to-complete provisions for real estate projects during the period.
+Provisions represent obligations of the Company where the amount or timing of payment is uncertain and are comprised largely of costs to complete sold real estate projects.
+During the Period, the Company made an interim/provisional payment against all outstanding, assessments from the City of Montréal for PILT, amounting to \$25.4, reducing the OPMC PILT provision to nil.
+The Company continues to contest its OPMC PILT assessments.
+The Company also spent \$2.8 against its environmental provisions for real estate projects.